OpenSextant/SolrTextTagger/README.md

 ### The tagger request-time parameters are

- * overlaps: choose the algorithm to determine which overlapping tags should be retained, versus being pruned away.
+ * `overlaps`: choose the algorithm to determine which overlapping tags should be retained, versus being pruned away.
 Options are:
-  * ALL: Emit all tags.
+  * `ALL`: Emit all tags.
-  * NO_SUB: Don't emit a tag that is completely within another tag (i.e. no subtag).
+  * `NO_SUB`: Don't emit a tag that is completely within another tag (i.e. no subtag).
-  * LONGEST_DOMINANT_RIGHT: Given a cluster of overlapping tags, emit the longest one (by character length).
+  * `LONGEST_DOMINANT_RIGHT`: Given a cluster of overlapping tags, emit the longest one (by character length).
 If there is a tie, pick the right-most.
 Remove any tags overlapping with this tag then repeat the algorithm to potentially find other tags that can be emitted in the cluster.
- * matchText: A boolean indicating whether to return the matched text in the tag response.
+ * `matchText`: A boolean indicating whether to return the matched text in the tag response.
 This will trigger the tagger to fully buffer the input before tagging.
- * tagsLimit: The maximum number of tags to return in the response.
+ * `tagsLimit`: The maximum number of tags to return in the response.
 Tagging effectively stops after this point.
 By default this is 1000.
- * rows: Solr's standard param to say the maximum number of documents to return, but defaulting to 10000 for a tag request.
+ * `rows`: Solr's standard param to say the maximum number of documents to return, but defaulting to 10000 for a tag request.
- * skipAltTokens: A boolean flag used to suppress errors that can occur if, for example, you enable synonym expansion at query time in the analyzer, which you normally shouldn't do.
+ * `skipAltTokens`: A boolean flag used to suppress errors that can occur if, for example, you enable synonym expansion at query time in the analyzer, which you normally shouldn't do.
 Let this default to false unless you know that such tokens can't be avoided.
- * ignoreStopwords: A boolean flag that causes stopwords (or any condition causing positions to skip like >255 char words) to be ignored as if it wasn't there.
+ * `ignoreStopwords`: A boolean flag that causes stopwords (or any condition causing positions to skip like >255 char words) to be ignored as if it wasn't there.
 Otherwise, the behavior is to treat them as breaks in tagging on the presumption your indexed text-analysis configuration doesn't have a StopWordFilter.
 By default the indexed analysis chain is checked for the presence of a StopWordFilter and if found then ignoreStopWords is true if unspecified.
 You probably shouldn't have a StopWordFilter configured and probably won't need to set this param either.
- * xmlOffsetAdjust: A boolean indicating that the input is XML and furthermore that the offsets of returned tags should be adjusted as necessary to allow for the client to insert an open and closing element at the positions.
+ * `xmlOffsetAdjust`: A boolean indicating that the input is XML and furthermore that the offsets of returned tags should be adjusted as necessary to allow for the client to insert an open and closing element at the positions.
 If it isn't possible to do so then the tag will be omitted.
 You are expected to configure HTMLStripCharFilter in the schema when using this option.
  This will trigger the tagger to fully buffer the input before tagging.
- * htmlOffsetAdjust: Similar to xmlOffsetAdjust except for HTML content that may have various issues that would never work with an XML parser.
+ * `htmlOffsetAdjust`: Similar to xmlOffsetAdjust except for HTML content that may have various issues that would never work with an XML parser.
 There needn't be a top level element, and some tags are known to self-close (e.g. BR).
 The tagger uses the Jericho HTML Parser for this feature (dual LGPL & EPL licensed).
- * nonTaggableTags: (only with htmlOffsetAdjust) Omits tags that would enclose one of these HTML elements.
+ * `nonTaggableTags`: (only with htmlOffsetAdjust) Omits tags that would enclose one of these HTML elements.
 Comma delimited, lower-case.
 For example 'a' (anchor) would be a likely choice so that links the application inserts don't overlap other links.
- * fl: Solr's standard param for listing the fields to return.
+ * `fl`: Solr's standard param for listing the fields to return.
- * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.
+ * Most other standard parameters for working with Solr response formatting:
+ `echoParams`, `wt`, `indent`, etc.

 ### Output